 - Reddit – There are a bunch of different subreddit pages, dedicated to cryptocurrencies and blockchain.
 The biggest subreddit in the world for this topic is CryptoCurrency.
 But besides that there are hundreds of pages, often the major cryptocurrency projects have their own subreddit page.
 So have a browse a Reddit once in a while to get new insights from fellow crypto fans.

 - Bitcointalk – This is the original Bitcoin and cryptocurrency forum.
-Famous for being the first and biggest forum centred around this new emerging technology.
-It is still one of the biggest and most popular forums dedicated to Bitcoin and cryptocurrency markets.
-Learn about new crypto projects, get reviews and engage in discussion with the rest of the community here.
-Also it is founded by the same person (or group) that created Bitcoin, Satoshi Nakamoto.
-He was himself active from 2009 to 2010 and have never since be seen from, heard or posted by in the forum, or anywhere else.
+Famous for being the first and biggest forum centered around this new emerging technology.
+Also, it is founded by the same person (or group) that created Bitcoin, Satoshi Nakamoto.
+He was himself active from 2009 to 2010 and has never since be seen from, heard or posted by in the forum, or anywhere else.
 See his previous posts from his account here.

-- Coinmarketcap.com – For price related insights and information in real time.
-One of the most well known sources and used by the crypto community helping you stay up to date on price movements on the cryptocurrency markets.
+- Coinmarketcap.com – For price related insights and information in real-time.
+One of the most well-known sources and used by the crypto community helping you stay up to date on price movements

-- Go CryptoWise – Obviously we also provide you with news, interviews, articles and guide posts.
-We are also completely independent, that means we are not tied to any crypto projects, brand or other.
-All to bring you relevant and trustworthy content.
-You can also discuss with others at our Facebook group.
+- Go CryptoWise – Obviously, we also provide you with news, interviews, articles, and guideposts.
+We are also completely independent, which means we are not tied to any crypto projects, brand or other.
+You can also discuss it with others at our Facebook group.

 - Best ways to sell Bitcoin for cash